 What is the best way to fund and sustain our social enterprise?

 First, it is important to have a good planning process, which looks at the market to ensure an adequate flow of customers as well as ways to finance the venture via start-up and working capital.
-People always underestimate these numbers, and they are critical to the ultimate success of the venture.
-Second, we recommend that you find a support system through a local start-up community or SEA chapter.
+People often underestimate these numbers, and they are critical to the ultimate success of the venture.
+Second, we recommend that you find a support system through a local start-up community or Social Enterprise Alliance chapter.
 This support system will help you as you grow and evolve, and it can be a source of invaluable emotional support.
 Finally, when you are ready, search out local and national support for growth capital.
 We especially like REDFworkshop for social enterprises employing individuals with barriers.
 They also have a cohort process (called the Fellowship) each year.
 We also find many local foundations enjoy helping nonprofits to start social enterprises and will fund a range of needs, including business plan development and seed capital through impact investing.

+Social enterprise is not for the faint of heart, but in my experience working with new and existing social entrepreneurs these traits have endured for developing or expanding a social enterprise.
 We welcome your input on the questions above.
 Feel free to send us any additional questions you have about social enterprise, and we will work on addressing those in a future blog post!